Indigenous Courts in Indigenous Communities

 The Court holds special hearings in different indigenous communities.
 At the Alexis Nakota Sioux Nation, a restorative court model started in 1993 which promotes community involvement in the court process.
 A local justice committee provides recommendations for sentencing options as well as assistance to the court in identifying appropriate community-based alternatives.

-At the Siksika Nation, the Provincial Court of Alberta sits on the reserve and has been served since 1998 by a Judge of Aboriginal heritage and a dedicated Crown prosecutor from the Calgary Crown Prosecutors’ office.
+At the Siksika Nation, the Alberta Court of Justice sits on the reserve and has been served since 1998 by a Justice of Aboriginal heritage and a dedicated Crown prosecutor from the Calgary Crown Prosecutors’ office.
 This arrangement permits the Crown prosecutor to form a close working relationship with the Nation and supports the provision of culturally sensitive prosecution services.